-There are three main types of rowing machines that you’ll come across: magnetic, electric and water rowers.
-It’s therefore important to have an idea of which one you’d prefer before hitting that ‘buy now’ button.
-If you're not sure, you can check out our FAQs at the bottom of this page where we dive into the differences in detail.
+There are three types of rowing machines that you’ll come across: magnetic, electric and water rowers.
+If you're not sure which you’re after, make sure you check out our FAQs at the bottom of this page where we dive into the differences of each type.
+Plus, you’ll find many models with space-saving designs that can fold up, or stand upright, making it an even more accessible piece of workout kit for the home.

 Best rowing machines to buy right now